COVID-19 pandemic in the Faroe Islands: August 2020

 16 cases were found from tests taken on 7 August, 11 were found on 8 August and six cases were found on Sunday 9 August.
 The following three days there were 13,14 and 12 daily new cases.
 From 13 August until 20 August there were between 1 and 5 new daily cases.

 On 21 and 22 August no cases were found for the first time since before the ólavsøka-related outbreak had started.

 On 23 August the Russian trawler Yantarnyy came back to the Faroe Islands after being away in the North Sea north of the Faroe Islands fishing for almost four weeks.
 The captain refused to let the crew be tested in late July when they had been exposed to COVID-19 from another Russian trawler and a Lithuanian cargo vessel for several days when the three vessels were lying side by side in the port of Ánirnar north of Klaksvík.
 The ship came to Kollafjørður on Sunday 23 August and told the authorities, that two of the crew members had symptoms which could be COVID-19.
 The Faroese authorities now tested all of the crew.
 29 of 77 crew members tested positive for COVID-19.
 They were told not to leave the ship, except for the two who had symptoms, they were hospitalized at the National Hospital in Tórshavn.
 Both Russian sailors which were hospitalized needed to be on ventilators.
 They are the first patients in the Faroe Islands which needed ventilators.
 The capacity is very little in the Faroese hospitals, so the two sailors were transferred to Rigshospitalet in Denmark instead.

 As of 25 August 2020 there had been no inland case of COVID-19 for five days in a row.
-31 of the 54 active cases were foreigners; 29 were Russian sailors and two were members of the delegation from the Slovakian football team ŠK Slovan Bratislava, which tested positive after arriving in the Faroe Islands ahead of their UEFA Champions League first qualifying round match against KÍ Klaksvík scheduled for 19 August 2020.
+31 of the 54 active cases were foreigners; 29 were Russian sailors and two were members of the delegation from the Slovak football team ŠK Slovan Bratislava, which tested positive after arriving in the Faroe Islands ahead of their UEFA Champions League first qualifying round match against KÍ Klaksvík scheduled for 19 August 2020.